 University Health Services is an outpatient facility offering comprehensive clinical services to the student population.
 All students enrolled at the university are eligible to use UHS.
 Mental health services—individual psychotherapy and psychiatric medication management—are available by appointment.
 Students must make an appointment to be treated at UHS.

-Summer 2022 Group Therapy Services
+Fall 2022 Group Therapy Services

 Group therapy is a highly effective way to address mental health and other personal concerns.
 Learn more about group therapy options this fall!
 100% of participants recommend group therapy!